ethersphere/bee-docs/docs/working-with-bee/monitoring.md

 Navigate to `http://localhost:1635/metrics`.

-This is the current state of Bee's metrics as they stand in this moment.
+This is the current state of Bee's metrics as they stand at this moment.

 In order to use these metrics and view, we need to keep a record of these metrics over time.